Skip to main content

 Codes

 For the code text we advise to choose a well-readable code font (e.g. Anonymous pro, Source code pro, Droid sans, Menlo, Consolas) and a prominent background color that stands out from the text.
 Our goal is to enable developers to scan pages: it is a must to find code snippets quickly.
+Other solutions that help the visual processing of code snippets are row numbering and a syntax highlighter that colors the code according to syntax, which makes it easier to read and understand it.

 Code sample with syntax highlighter in the Stripe docs.